 Personal data is any information relating to an identified or identifiable natural person.

-The website www.solidian.com contains links to third-party websites (e.g. pinterest, Instagram, linkedin, facebook, Google Maps).
+The website www.solidian.com contains links to third-party websites and to our social media profiles (e.g. pinterest, Instagram, linkedin, youtube, facebook, Google Maps).
 Separate privacy policies apply when using third-party websites.
 We are not responsible for data processing on these pages.

 - What personal data do we process?